dsfhdshdjtsb/enchantments/README.md

   - Mutually exclusive with sharpness, bane of arthopods, smite

 Combo(I) - Damage

 ### Bow
 Hunter - mark enemies you shoot, shoot marked enemies for bonus damage

-Zap - send out bolts of lightning from the target that bounce to nearby enemies until out of range
+Zap(I) - send out bolts of lightning from the target that bounce to nearby enemies
+  - targets enemies within 4 block circle
+  - continuily bounces until no new targets are found(enemies can only be hit once)
+  - Deals 2hp magic damage
+  - Very rare
+  - mutually exclusive with flame

+Volley(I) - arrows fall from the sky around the target
   -

 ### Armor(all)